-We organised a get together this month when close to 50 interested people attended to get a taster as to what work can be done and examples of some of the problems.
-Much digitised material can be made available for study at home but more can be discovered at various archives and delving into these is a fascinating pursuit in its own right.
+We annually organise a get together when interested volunteers can swap ideas and good practice.
+These are normally in November (see members duiary page for dates) More volunteers are always welcome Much digitised material can be made available for study at home but more can be discovered at various archives and delving into these is a fascinating pursuit in its own right.
 If you look at any map it seems obvious that paths must have joined up but… …. we have to prove it !

 These are the routes most likely to need historical evidence to successfully claim them and in 8 years time such evidence will not be admitted

 We aim to give people bite-sized chunks to look at towards creating a body of material to enable us to submit applications to improve the network and preserve it for future generations.
 This will be a case of ‘every little helps’

 We will progressively build up a library of evidence which will be made available to all researchers to avoid duplication of effort.
 A number of other user groups are working with us and members of local history groups have been involved